 The sludge drying beds at Site 21 were removed.
 The treatment plant was shut down in 1970 and dismantled in 1986.
 Since then, the site has been allowed to re-vegetate.
 The draft RI report was submitted for regulatory review in September 2013.
 Additionally, mercury soil sampling and geophysical survey was conducted in January 2016 to delineate the extent of subsurface mercury in an area with Light Non Aqueous Phase Liquid (LNAPL) and buried subsurface debris from former wastewater structures.
-The NAS Patuxent River Partnering Team has agreed a NTCRA should be performed for the source soil in the LNAPL area and the subsurface debris to eliminate potential future risk and help to achieve unrestricted future land use in site media.
+The NAS Patuxent River Partnering Team has agreed a Non-Time Critical Removal Action (NTCRA) should be performed for the source soil in the LNAPL area and the subsurface debris to eliminate potential future risk and help to achieve unrestricted future land use in site media.
 An EE/CA was completed in February 2017 and an Action Memorandum was signed in September 2017.
 The NTCRA begin in July 2018 and was completed in December 2018.
-Currently, additional groundwater sampling is in progress to assess conditions after the NTCRA.
-The RI report will be revised for information on the NTCRA and additional groundwater evaluation and risk assessment followed by a FS, PRAP, and ROD for remedial action for the groundwater.
+Three rounds of additional groundwater sampling were completed to assess conditions after the NTCRA.
+The RI report was revised for information on the NTCRA and the additional groundwater sampling and revised risk assessment.
+Comments were received by EPA and MDE on the revised draft RI report.
+Currently, a UFP-SAP is being prepared and additional well installations need to be completed at previous well locations along with additional groundwater sampling to confirm the presence or absence of COCs found during the initial RI in 2013.
+The RI may or may not be followed by a FS depending on groundwater sampling results, then PRAP, and ROD.